Take the long view

 Our theme for this month: “Deep Discipleship”

-Our thought for today: “We need a guide to take us deep with God”
+Our thought for today: “We need the divine perspective”

 God bless,